electron/packager/CONTRIBUTING.md

 * `electron-download`
 * `extract-zip`

+## Contribution suggestions

+We use the label [`help wanted`](https://github.com/electron-userland/electron-packager/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) in the issue tracker to denote fairly-well-scoped-out bugs or feature requests that the community can pick up and work on.
+If any of those labeled issues do not have enough information, please feel free to ask constructive questions.
+(This applies to any open issue.)

 ## Filing Pull Requests

 Here are some things to keep in mind as you file pull requests to fix bugs, add new features, etc.: